Kecz/Genetic-algorithm-CUDA/README.md

 To use algorithm:
   kernel.cu

 There are 6 build-in functions to test algorithm, they are described at the beggining of kernel.cu.
-To change selected function adjust parameter 'KTORA_FUNKCJA'.
+To change selected function adjust parameter 'WHICH_FUNCTION'.

 Running kernel.cu shows in console value of finded optimum and creates csv file with the course of each generation.